Arma4Ever/A4ES_A3/addons/zombies/README.md

-## a3cs_zombies
+# A3CS Zombies
-Overrides Ryan Zombies and Demons
+Overrides Ryan Zombies and Demons.

-## Changes
+### Changes
-- Hide all units, groups and items from Z&D
+- Hide all units, groups and items from Z&D.
-- Disable init and XEH for Z&D units
+- Disable init and XEH for Z&D units.